 Welcome to Skaggs Faucette LLP

 Skaggs Faucette LLP is a litigation firm with offices in San Francisco and Palo Alto.
-Firm founders Jason Skaggs and Jeff Faucette practiced together for over ten years in San Francisco at Howard Rice Nemerovski Canady Falk & Rabkin (now Arnold & Porter).
+Firm founders Jason Skaggs and Jeff Faucette practiced together for over ten years as associates and then as partners in San Francisco at Howard Rice Nemerovski Canady Falk & Rabkin (now Arnold & Porter).
 In 2020, Marty Glick joined the firm after practicing at Howard Rice and its successor firm Arnold & Porter for over 40 years.
 Jason, Jeff and Marty are experienced litigators who have represented Fortune 500 companies, small and medium-sized businesses, and individuals in a wide variety of commercial and intellectual property disputes on both the plaintiff and defense side.

 We founded this firm because we share a commitment to excellence in the practice of law and the desire to be personally and directly involved in each of our cases without the overhead and billing pressures of a traditional firm.
 We strive to deliver high quality legal representation tailored to the individual needs of each client in a practical, personal, and efficient manner.